joelvarty/nextjs-agility-sync/README.md

 ## Push it to a new GitHub Repo

-Login to http://github.com, create a new repo, push
+- Login to http://github.com, create a new repo
+- Init repo `git init`
+- Remove the existing remote `git remote rm origin`
+- Add new remote `git remote add origin ...`
+- Push it up

 ## Deploy to Vercel